webdataset/webdataset/README.md

 # Dependencies

-The WebDataset library only requires NumPy, and a small library called `braceexpand.
+The WebDataset library only requires PyTorch, NumPy, and a small library called `braceexpand`.

-WebDataset is usually used with PyTorch, but you can use it with Tensorflow, Jax, or any other machine learning project.

 WebDataset loads a few additional libraries dynamically only when they are actually needed and only in the decoder: